oneduo/nova-file-manager/docs/pintura.md

 editor right into the file manager, it is beautifully crafted and feature-rich, and we really like and we hope you will too.

-Please note, that this is a **paid** library not included by default in Nova File Manager, and a valid license is required to use it.
+Please note, that this is a **paid** library which is not included by default in Nova File Manager, and a valid licence is required to use it.

 To learn more, and/or purchase a license, please visit